-Two dual-voltage drawer refrigerators are installed underneath the storage drawer in the cockpit galley.
+Two dual-voltage drawer refrigerators are installed in the starboard mid-cockpit galley.
 To operate, switch ON the COCKPIT REFRIG breaker on the AC distribution panel and the REFRIGERATOR breaker on the DC distribution panel.
-(Distribution panels are located in the starboard cabin upper electrical cabinet.)
-The temperature is controlled using the thermostat inside the unit.
-Refer to the refrigeration system owner's manual for more information.
+(Distribution panels are located in the starboard master stateroom electrical cabinet.)

+The temperature for each drawer unit is controlled using the thermostat inside the unit.